 We also discovered many perfectly good household items hidden in the clutter—it was like Christmas morning—and we realized how we could repurpose our junk room into a functional home office.

-Not only can you do this in your home, you can do the same thing with your workplace.
+Not only can you do this in your home, but you can also do the same thing with your workplace.
 Here are five ways you can de-clutter and streamline your business.

 1. Use software to organize your customer records